 legislation in the European Union that mentions sign language.

-Download the publication summary
+View the publication page

 The World Federation of the Deaf (WFD) is an international non-governmental organisation representing approximately 70 million Deaf people worldwide.
 It is estimated that more than 80 percent of these 70 million live in developing countries, where authorities are rarely familiar with their needs or desires.